On Vassiliev Invariants of Virtual Knots: Quantum Invariants

 We can alternatively move this technique through a representation $(V,\rho:A\to\text{End}(V))$ of a Hopf algebra by forming the following composition:

 Here $\rho$ forms the representation of the decoration of $Z(K)$.
-The final composition is well-defined by cyclic commutativity of traces.
+The entire composition is well-defined by cyclic commutativity of traces.
 This therefore defines the \textbf{quantum invariant} associated to $(A,V)$, which we denote by $Q^{A,V}$.
-It is easy to show that these are equal to the quantum invariants obtained from the same information $(A,V)$ via a Reshetikhin-Turaev construction that assigns trivial permutations to virtual crossings; for example this can be shown following \cite{ohtsuki2002quantum}.
+It is not difficult to show that these are equal to the quantum invariants obtained from the same information $(A,V)$ via a Reshetikhin-Turaev construction that assigns trivial permutations to virtual crossings; for example this can be shown following \cite{ohtsuki2002quantum}.

-\begin{example} One case that we will be of particular interest to us is that of the \textbf{quantum groups} $U_q(\mathfrak{g})$, which are algebras obtained as the $q$-deformation of the universal enveloping algebra of a semisimple Lie algebra $\mathfrak{g}$.
-This $q$-deformation turns out to be a Hopf algebra with an interesting ribbon structure, as well as a theory of finite-dimensional irreducible representations mirroring that of $\mathfrak{g}$.
-Namely, every finite-dimensional irreducible Lie algebra representation $V$ of $\mathfrak{g}$ over $\mathbb{C}$ uniquely gives rise to a Hopf algebra representation also denoted $V$, of $U_q(\mathfrak{g})$ over $\mathbb{C}\llbracket q\rrbracket$.
-Note here we leave the deformation parameter $q$ un-specified, and so the quantum invariants $Q^{A,V}$ also take values in $\mathbb{C}\llbracket q\rrbracket$ rather than $\mathbb{C}$. \end{example}